Nemanja Matic: Manchester United complete signing of Chelsea midfielder

 Manchester United have completed the signing of Nemanja Matic from Chelsea for £40m on a three-year deal.

-Matic, 28, becomes United's third summer buy, following £31m defender Victor Lindelof from Benfica and £75m striker Romelu Lukaku from Everton.
+The midfielder, 28, becomes United's third summer buy after £31m defender Victor Lindelof from Benfica and £75m striker Romelu Lukaku from Everton.

 United manager Jose Mourinho described Matic as a "team player" who has "everything we want in a footballer; loyalty, consistency, ambition".